rook/rook/Documentation/ceph-nfs-crd.md

 7. `csi.storage.k8s.io/*`: note that these values are shared with the Ceph CSI CephFS provisioner

 See `deploy/examples/csi/nfs/pvc.yaml` for an example of how to create a PVC that will create an NFS export.
+The export will be created and a PV created for the PVC immediately, even without a Pod to mount the PVC.
+The `share` parameter set on the resulting PV contains the share path (`share`) which can be used as the export path when [mounting the export manually](#mounting-exports).

-See `deploy/examples/csi/nfs/pod.yaml` for an example of how this can be connected to an application pod.
-Both are quite standard.
+See `deploy/examples/csi/nfs/pod.yaml` for an example of how a PVC can be connected to an application pod.